future-proof-iot/RIOT-rs/examples/README.md

 a second cable.

-For *WiFi* (default on `rpi-pico-w` and the esp32 based boards), the actual WiFi network credentials have to be suppplied via environment variables:
+For *WiFi* (default on `rpi-pico-w` and the esp32 based boards), the actual WiFi network credentials have to be supplied via environment variables:

     $ CONFIG_WIFI_NETWORK=<ssid> CONFIG_WIFI_PASSWORD=<pwd> laze build ...